Khaled Kourdoghli

-Khaled Abdel Qader Kourdoghli (خالد كردغلي; born 31 January 1997) is a Syrian professional footballer who plays as a left-back for Homs Al-Fedaa and the Syria national team.
+Khaled Abdel Qader Kourdoghli (خالد كردغلي; born 31 January 1997) is a Syrian professional footballer who plays as a left-back for Al-Minaa and the Syria national team.

 Club career

 Kourdoghli began his senior career with the Syrian Premier League club Tishreen in 2016, and helped them win successive leagues in 2020 and 2021 after extending his contract on 31 January 2021.
 On 8 July 2021, he again extended his contract with Tishreen.
 On 8 August 2021, he transferred to the Iraqi club Naft Al-Wasat.
 On 18 July 2023, he moved to the Jordanian club Al-Wehdat.

+On 31 July 2026, he moved to the Iraq Stars League club Al-Minaa, and the club officially announced his signing.

 International career

 Kourdoghli played for the Syria U23s at the 2018 Asian Games.
 He debuted for the senior Syria national team in a 5–2 friendly win over North Korea on 8 July 2019.
 He was called up to the national team for the 2023 AFC Asian Cup.

 Personal life

 Kourdoghli comes from a footballing family, as his grandfather Khaled, father Muhammad, uncles Abdul Kader, Ahmed, and Hisham Kourdoghli all played professional football in Syria.
 On 22 August 2023 he was married in Syria.